SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 As per the GST norms, a manufacturer is required to adjust the MRP of his/her products in the following manner:

 The rules were applicable only to products that were already in stock at the time of the launch of GST on 1st July 2017.
-Products coming after the GST launch were not needed to be advertised in newspapers.
+Products coming after the GST launch did not need to be advertised in newspapers.
 Manufacturers were required to advertise the new MRP for their stocked products for three months after the GST launch.

 What can a Consumer do if Retailers Charge More Than MRP?